 When someone is on meth, they will feel different physically.
 The body is highly stimulated and meth can causes a steady increase in heart rate, breathing can become faster.
 People might feel really hot or cold and tend to sweat, feel nauseous and even vomit.
 They also tweak out which feels pretty incredible to the meth user.

 Someone on ice will likely fidget a lot as they have excess energy and the body is buzzing.
 The high lasts for up to 12 hours and during this time, you are unable to sleep because the body is too stimulated.
 Negative side effects from the stimulation can include anxiety, delusions, and hallucinations.
 Crystal meth users will often think that bugs are crawling all over them which causes them to pick at their skin.
 This causes open wounds that become scars, also known as meth sores, and is a telltale sign of heavy meth use.

 Sense of Empowerment on Ice

-One of the signs that someone is using crystal meth is they have an illusion of grandeur.
+One of the signs of meth addiction is someone that is using crystal meth is they have an illusion of grandeur.
 They believe they are more powerful or more productive than they actually are.
 This gives users a good feeling.
 Meth can cause delusion with reality becoming highly distorted.
 Meth can bring new confidence to people who are painfully shy.
 A person will gain courage they didn’t have before.
 They may also feel superior to others which is when they become obnoxious, paranoid or aggressive.

 After a trip, users will often wake up to meth use related injuries.
 While high on meth, they feel invisible which can be to their detriment.
 They may believe they can lift heavy items or run fast enough across the street to avoid the oncoming traffic.
 Strained muscles, bruising, broken bones, and knife wounds are some of the reported injuries that occur on a crystal meth trip.